codebytere/node-mac-contacts/README.md

 Returns `Array<Object>` - Returns an array of contact objects where either the first or last name of the contact matches `name`.

 If a contact's full name is 'Shelley Vohr', I could pass 'Shelley', 'Vohr', or 'Shelley Vohr' as `name`.

+The returned object will take the following format:

+* `firstName` String - The contact's first name, or an empty string ('') if one is not set.
+* `lastName` String - The contact's last name, or an empty string ('') if one is not set.
+* `nickname` String - The contact's nickname, or an empty string ('') if one is not set.
+* `birthday` String - The contact's birthday in YYYY-MM-DD format, or an empty string ('') if one is not set.
+* `phoneNumbers` Array<String> - An array of phone numbers as strings in [E.164 format](https://en.wikipedia.org/wiki/E.164).
+* `emailAddresses` Array<String> - An array of email addresses as strings.
+* `postalAddresses` Array<String> - An array of postal as strings.
+* `contactImage` Buffer (optional) - a Buffer representation of the contact's image, if one has been set.

+This method will return an empty array (`[]`) if access to Contacts has not been granted.

+Example:

 ```js
 const contacts = contacts.getContactsByName('Appleseed')